EnjoyTech/parallel_workforce/README.md

   Optional arguments for `execute_serially` and `job_class` can be used with `perform_all` to override configuration settings.

+  An optional `serial_execution_indexes` can also be used to execute specific indexes serially.
+This is useful to easily perform "fast" actors in the current thread and only sending "slow" actors to be executed in workers.
+The specified serial actors are performed after enqueuing the remaining actors and waiting for them to complete.

   Additionally, a block can be passed to `perform_all` that allows arbitrary execution in the current thread after the jobs have been enqueued and before checking for job responses.